jack-sparrowh/beautiful-jekyll/aboutme.md

 * Probability, Random Variables, and Random Processes Theory and Signal Processing Applications, by John J. Shynk
 * Linear Algebra and Its Applications, 6th edition By David C.Lay, Steven R.Lay, Judi J.McDonald.
 * Spaces, An Introduction to Real Analysis by Tom L. Lindstrom,
-* A Friendly Introduction to Mathematical Logic by Christopher C. Leaty, Lars Kristiansen
+* A First Course in Mathematical Logic and Set Theory by Michael L. O'Leary

 What else do you need?